 Shipshewana’s annual four-day Quilt Festival features lectures, workshops, internationally-recognized quilters, and a vendor show.
 It runs from June 19-22, 2019.
 You will find many supply shops in Shipshewana.

-Elkhart County’s Heritage Trail includes Amish Acres in Nappanee, which is the perfect place to shop for quilts and authentic Amish goods.
-Their annual Arts & Crafts Festival features over 300 artists and crafters, and takes place August 1-4, 2019.
+Elkhart County’s Heritage Trail includes The Quilt Shop at Essenhaus in Middlebury, which is the perfect place to shop for quilts and authentic Amish goods.

 Colorful textiles come alive through stories at the Elkhart County Historical Museum.
 The popular behind-the-scenes quilt show, “Stitches of Devotion,” is a show-and-tell opportunity for visitors to view dozens of quilts from a collection spanning over 150 years.
 If you’re shopping for quilts, another excellent venue is the Old Bag Factory—equal parts studio, gallery, cafe, and event center featuring all sorts of unique antiques and crafts.

 Quilting, gardening and art collide in a colorful collage to create Quilt Gardens along the Heritage Trail—a truly one-of-a-kind, free, and must-see experience in Indiana’s Cool North during the summer months.
 More than a million blooms across 18 gardens and 22 hand-painted, super-size murals in several communities create a colorful patchwork of quilt-inspired gardens and quilt-themed murals.
 Each has its own original design, and all are linked by the roads that form the Heritage Trail.